-Deputy Foreign Minister Qin Gang is reportedly packing his bags for Washington to replace Cui Tiankai, a veteran career diplomat who is seeing out his final months in the US capital after more than eight years in the post.
+Deputy Foreign Minister Qin Gang is reportedly packing his bags for the US capital to replace Cui Tiankai, a veteran career diplomat who is seeing out his final months in America after more than eight years in the post.

 Qin’s name first popped up in the rumor mill earlier this year when news broke the 68-year-old Cui was poised to retire.
 Reports said Cui was ordered to stay on for an extra few months for Beijing to consider its approach to the new Joe Biden administration and decide on Cui’s successor.

 Qin, 55, is the youngest deputy foreign minister among the four currently serving under Wang Yi.
 As chief of the ministry’s Protocol Division, Qin oversees President Xi Jinping’s schedule and itineraries on all his state visits and plays a role in managing talks, banquets and other events attended by the national leader.

 Qin’s team also extends the first hand that welcomes foreign dignitaries to China.

 Qin has been frequently seen accompanying Xi and leading the president’s entourage, including during visits to the US in 2015 and 2017.
 News reports say Qin’s meticulousness in managing guests and arranging functions has ensured very little happens outside of preapproved diplomatic script when Xi travels to foreign countries.